jmcglone/jmcglone.github.io/_posts/2019-08-02-Perf-measurement-environment-on-Linux.md

 *At the time of writing this article I don't have access to machine with TurboBoost where I have root access, but I will update it later.*

-### 2) Disable hyperthreading
+### 2) Disable hyper threading

 Modern CPU cores are often made in the simultaneous multithreading ([SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading)) manner.
 It means that in one physical core you can have 2 threads of simultaneous execution.
 Typically, [architectural state](https://en.wikipedia.org/wiki/Architectural_state) is replicated but the execution resources (ALUs, caches, etc.) are not.
-That means that some other process that is schedulled on the sibling thread might steal cache space from the workload you are measuring.
+That means that some other process that is scheduled on the sibling thread might steal cache space from the workload you are measuring.

 The most robust way is to do this through BIOS, for example as shown [here](https://www.pcmag.com/article/314585/how-to-disable-hyperthreading).
 Additionally it can be done programmatically by turning down a sibling thread in each core: